andrewisaburden/nz-law/COVID-19-Public-Health-Response-Act-2020.md

 it is, or authorises any act or omission that is, inconsistent with the Health Act 1956 or any other enactment relevant to the subject matter of the order; or
 (b)

-it confers any discretion on, or allows any matter to be determined, approved, or exempted by any person.
+it confers a discretion on any person, or allows any matter or thing to be granted, specified, determined, designated, defined, approved, or disapplied by any person, or allows a person to impose conditions or give directions, whether or not there are prescribed criteria.

 (2)